octokit/app.js/README.md

 > GitHub App Authentication client for JavaScript

-Before a your app can interact with the [REST API](https://developer.github.com/v3/) or [GraphQL API](https://developer.github.com/v4/) as a GitHub app it needs to retrieve authentication tokens, see [Authenticating as a GitHub app](https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps/) and [Authenticating as an installation](https://developer.github.com/apps/building-github-apps/authenticating-with-github-apps/#authenticating-as-an-installation). `@octokit/app` helps to retrieve these tokens.
+`@octokit/app` has methods to receive tokens for a GitHub app and its installations.
+The tokens can then be used to interact with GitHub’s [REST API](https://developer.github.com/v3/) or [GraphQL API](https://developer.github.com/v4/).
+Note that `@octokit/app` does not have methods to send any requests, you will need to use your own request library such as [`@octokit/request`](https://github.com/octokit/request).
+Alternatively you can use the [`octokit`](https://github.com/octokit/octokit.js) package which comes with everything you need to integrate with any of GitHub’s APIs.

 ## Authenticating as an App